importpw/import/Readme.md

 URL `import` function for bash scripts with caching.

+Inspired by Go's import command, you specify the URI of the bash script, and the `import` function downloads it and caches it to `~/.import-cache` (by default) _forever_.
+This way, the code will never change from below your feet and it will work offline / on an airplane.

 ### Dependencies

  * `awk`
  * `curl`
  * `sha1sum`

 ## Example

+The URL https://git.io/f4SOX contains a simple `add()` bash function.
+You can use the `import` function to download, cache, and use that function.

 ```bash
 #!/bin/bash